JonathanMoiseyev/chat-application/README.md

 - When opening the app, it's important to allow it to send notifications - otherwise the client won't show any updates.
 Furthermore, we rocommend allowing this functionality in advance.

-- The android client supports english, textual messages only.
+- The android client supports english, textual messages only (only ascii charachters)

+- The message date times show up with times from the GMT time zone

 ## Authors